JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7902 days**.

-And here is a just a random fact -  **The range of a medieval long-bow is 220 yards**.
+And here is a just a random fact -  **Male goats will pee on each other in order to attract mates**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)